pallets-eco/flask-admin/README.md

 documentation at <https://flask-admin.readthedocs.io/en/latest/>.

-The docs are auto-generated from the *.rst* files in the */doc* folder. if you come across any errors or if you think of anything else that should be included, feel free to make the changes and submit a *pull-request*.
+The docs are auto-generated from the *.rst* files in the */doc* folder.
+If you come across any errors or if you think of anything else that should be included, feel free to make the changes and submit a *pull-request*.

 To build the docs in your local environment, from the project directory: